zihzhan/microsoft-graph-docs/api-reference/beta/api/user-upgrade-teamsappinstallation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Upgrades an [app installation](../resources/teamsappinstallation.md) in the personal scope of the specified [user](../resources/user.md) to the latest version of the app.
+Upgrade an [app](../resources/teamsappinstallation.md) installation in the personal scope of the specified [user](../resources/user.md) to the latest version of the app.

 ## Permissions